grdddj/form-security/README.md

 [`solver.py`](solver.py) includes examples of how to attack the form in each level.

+The application is deployed online and can be accessed at [ https://grdddj.eu/form_security]( https://grdddj.eu/form_security).

 ### Level 0 (plaintext GET)

 The form uses plaintext `GET` HTTP request to send the `PIN` to the server.
 Because of this, the `PIN` is visible in the URL bar and transmitted unsecurely over the network.
 This gives an attacker an easy way to start brute-forcing the PIN easily or intercepting the PIN in the network.